aaron-grau/curic/react/homeworks/questions/stores.md

 ## Phase 2: Bonus!

-Add another component that uses the data in the `RatesStore`.
+Add another component that uses the data in the rates `store`.